March 13, 2019 |9 min read

 Quick Guide for How to Socialize a Kitten

-1. Focus.
-Turn off all the loud, distracting things.
+- Focus.
+Turn off all the loud, distracting sounds and things and select calm environments.
 You want your kitten's attention to be all on you.

-4. The Pick Up.
+- The Pick Up.
 When you're able to pick her up, support her torso with your palm and gently massage around her head and down her back.
-Getting your cat used to you touching her face is an important step that will help you care for her in the future.
+Getting your cat used to you touching her face is an important step that will help deepen the bonding between you and help your kitten care for in the future.

-6. Play.
+- Play.
+Playtime is important for young kittens.
 Set your kitten down and play with her on the floor using a ball, plush toy, or laser.
 Avoid strings as they can be easily swallowed by little mouths and can cause serious health problems.

 Other Tips for Socialization

-There are other tricks for how to socialize a kitten, including tasty rewards, exercise, and showing off your adorable new fur baby to friends.
+There are other tricks for how to socialize kittens, including tasty food or treats, exercise, and showing off your adorable new fur baby to friends.

-If your cat is reluctant to be picked up for longer periods of time or is resistant to letting you touch her head or face, use treats to build a positive association with those experiences.
+If your cat is reluctant to be picked up for longer periods of time or is resistant to letting you touch her head or face, use food or treats to build a positive experiences with those actions.
 This is also a great trick for older cats who need to relearn certain socialization lessons.

 Oftentimes, a misbehaving cat is one that just has a lot of pent up energy and stress.
 Help your cat get some exercise by picking up a $2 laser pointer at the pet store.
 Or, if you're one of those ultra-dedicated pet parents, you may even want to build your kitty a catio for some natural fun-in-the-sun exercise and entertainment.

-In time, introduce your kitten to more people and let them hold her for a few minutes.
+Over time, gradually introduce your kitten to more people and allow them to hold her for a few minutes.
 This is also a great trick to use for adopted cats who may have had a traumatic experience before you met them.

 Life Long Lessons